knmcguire/knmcguire.github.io/docs/blog/posts/first_blogpost.md

 Anyway, I hope you'll be able to enjoy it.
 And please try out the GitHub comment function below!
 I want to see how it works :smile:!

-_(p.s.: if you don't see it, click the title of the blog, you are still on the main page)_
+_(p.s.: if you don't see the comment section, click the title of the blog.
+You are still on the blog index page)_